Electrical Building Code

 You can use GFCI breakers in your electrical panel.
 Also you will need AFCI breakers in your electrical panel.

 Outside power outlets must also be weatherproof as well as tamper proof.
 It's also good to use weatherproof in wet rooms such as bathrooms.

 In a residential house there is (currently) no limit on the number of power outlets or lights that can be in a chain, ie connected to one run back to the electrical panel.
 This great because I like to have lots of power outlets in convenient places and in practice only 10% get used at any one time.

 Try to have a separate run to each room and then just provide plenty of convenient sockets in that room off that run.
 Larger rooms may need 2 runs in order to give you enough total power for the room.

 In a kitchen by code you need at least 2 electrical chains of power outlets.
-They all need GFCI protection (can be shared using the load terminals on the GFCI outlet that is the first outlet in the chain).
+They all need GFCI protection.
 All places on the counter top must be within 2 feet of a power outlet.
 Separate feeds are required to permanently installed appliances (eg dishwasher, eg fridge)